Dragon2fly/vpngate-with-proxy/README.md

 # vpngate-with-proxy
 VPN GATE client for linux, be able to connect to open_vpn server through proxy by using python script.
 Auto add DNS to fix DNS leak.
+You can use this program with or without proxy.

 Work on debian based system.
 Tested on Ubuntu and Raspbian.

 I will wrap SSL_vpn later when I have time, or you're welcomed to fork this and do it yourself.